dustydells/mtech_reu_plants/README.md

 ## Tips
 - The quadrat images were taken on the side of some trails and in some other grassy areas in Butte, Montana on sunny days.
 The data was collected haphazardly and not exhaustively.
 Therefore, when using your own photos, it is important to test for your own threshold values.
-- If you are using this process to get the vegetative index of many images at once, make sure you resize all the images to a consistent size.
+- If you are using this process to get the vegetation index of many images at once, make sure you resize all the images to a consistent size.
 The function "resize_square_imgs" was designed to do this.
 - Once the images are resized, if you are measuring rock size, it is necessary to calculate the conversion rate of pixels to centimeters every time you have a new batch of photos with a different size than the last.
 So when you use this process on a batch of photos, you will need to calculate your conversion rate immediately after you resize all images.
 The function "calc_pixels_to_cm" was designed to do this.

 ## Acknowledgements